Artificyall/portfolio/src/pages/project/nested/miniRSA.md

 We had to implement the RSA cryptosystem in Python.

+We were working in a team of 3 people.

-We used a lot of math.
+We used a lot of math aswell as Python.

 >>>>>>>> _Note : this is a school project_